 VHS VIDEOS Becoming Catholic: An Adult's Faith Journey.
 (Catholic Update series, 33 min, ages 16-adult).
 This video explores the Catholic Church's Rite of Christian Initiation of Adults (RCIA) by reflecting on the personal faith experiences of individuals.
 The program contains four segments: 1.
 Story segment; 2.
 Witness segment; 3.
 Teaching segment: and 4 Music video reflection.
 ONLINE CATALOGUE The library catalogue can be accessed on the Internet at http://vision.cg.catholic.edu.au/te aching/library/catalogue.htm All parishioners may borrow resources from the Catholic Education Office Resource Library for a small annual membership fee.
 The library holds an extensive collection of VHS videos, DVDs, sound recordings and books for all ages.
-MISSION TALK tudents from across the Archdiocese gathered with Bishop Mark to celebrate this year's Mission Mass and consider the challenging implications for achieving "Life for All".
-Misorld sion Sunday saw our parishes, in solidarity with others throughout the world, celebrate mission and combine their prayers and financial support with the global effort to enable mission activities to continue along with the faith communities and networks that underpin them. ommunities across 160 countries, including remote parts of Australia, that seek to respond to the needs of those around them in Jesus' name and reliant on our help to do so.
-Catholic Mission's work doesn't there.
+Advertisement SSION tudents from across the Archdiocese gathered with Bishop Mark to celebrate this year's Mission Mass and consider the challenging implications for achieving "Life for All".
+Misorld sion Sunday saw our parishes, in solidarity with others throughout the world, celebrate mission and combine their prayers and financial support with the global effort to enable mission activities to continue along with the faith communities and networks that underpin them. ommunities across 160 countries including remote parts of Australia. that seek to respond to the needs of those around them in Jesus' name and reliant on our help to do so.
+Catholic et Mission's work doesn't end there.
 Our Children's Mission endeavours to fund projects for communities of young people through schools, orphanages, health centres or faith communities and missionary establishments; to enable others to meet life's basic needs of food, shelter, health and education. ome people have become Children's Mission Partners, supporting this work through monthly donations, whilst receiving quarterly feedback on Children's Mission projects.
 Call us or visit our web site today.
-God Bless Deacon Joe Blackwell Telephone 6201 9812 GPO Box 3089, Canberra 2601 e-mail: asst.missions@cg. catholic.org.au Finding balance in stem cell debate • From Page 4.
+God Bless Deacon Joe Blackwell Telephone 6201 9812 GPO Box 3089, Canberra 2601 e-mail: asst.missions@cg. catholic.org.au Finding balance in stem cell debate companies are once again It obviously buoys advousing the community's senticates who base their argument for people with chronic ments for experimentation on diseases to capture the debate providing a sense of hope for and to steer it away from the people with chronic diseases.
+From Page 4.